Hiking the trails in the Guadalupes

 If time is a limiting factor in your visit, consider the following suggestions:

-One Hour: Stop by the Pine Springs Visitor Center, walk through the museum, watch the visitor slide show, and walk the Pinery Nature Trail.
+One Hour: Stop by the Pine Springs Visitor Center, walk through the museum, and walk the Pinery Nature Trail.

 Half Day: Take the day to take one of our hikes in the park.
 Consider hiking the Smith Spring Trail (2.3 mi. round-trip), the Devil's Hall Trail (4.3 mi. round-trip), or the McKittrick Canyon Trail (5-7 mi. round-trip).